 The posterior median estimate for r in JEJL_Ref case was the largest (0.41) of the eight reference cases (Table 8 and Figure 13 (a)).
 The medians for r in HW_Ref, SP_Ref and TW_Ref (0.34 to 0.35) were smaller than that in JEJL_Ref but larger than those in JEHW_Ref, JESP_Ref, JETW_Ref and JL_Ref (0.28 to 0.30).
 The posterior medians for r were slightly smaller than the posterior means in all reference cases except for JEJL_Ref, indicating some skewness to the right in the posterior distributions (Tables 9 to 16 and Figure 13 (a) and 14 (a)).
-The r posterior distribution and the posterior distribution resulting from the prior-only run, implying that the data used in JEJL_Ref case were informative and updated the distribution of r (Figures 13 (a) and 14 (a)).
+The r posterior distributions in all reference cases except for JEJL_Ref were quite similar in shape to the prior distribution and the posterior distribution resulting from the prior-only run, implying that the data used in JEJL_Ref case were informative and updated the distribution of r (Figures 13 (a) and 14 (a)).

-The posterior median estimates of carrying capacity (K), stock biomass at maximum sustainable yield, $MSY(B{MSY})$, stock biomass in the initial year of assessment (B{1971}) and the stock biomass in 2011 (B{2011}) for the JEJL Ref case were smaller than those in other seven reference cases (Table 8).
+The posterior median estimates of carrying capacity (K), stock biomass at maximum sustainable yield, MSY (B{MSY}), stock biomass in the initial year of assessment (B1971) and the stock biomass in 2011 (B2011) for the JEJL_Ref case were smaller than those in other seven reference cases (Table 8).
 The posterior medians for these parameters were smaller than the posterior means in all eight reference cases (Tables 9 to 16).
 This indicates skewness to the right in the posterior distributions (Figures 13 and 14).
 The larger estimates of posterior mean, median and 90% confidence intervals for these parameters in JL_Ref, HW_Ref, SP_Ref and TW_Ref cases than those in JEJL_Ref, JEHW_Ref, JESP_Ref and JETW_Ref cases resulted from this skewness and vagueness in the posterior distributions with considerably long, fat tails (Figure 14).